MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 ```bash
 dotnet --version
 ```
- Verify the output is 3.0.100 or higher, then follow the instructions below for your setup.
+ Verify the output is 3.0.100 or higher, then follow the instructions below depending on your setup.

 ### In Visual Studio